 3. The following page is the form editor.
 To save time, name, email, and phone number fields are added to your form automatically.
 Click + Add Field to add new fields to your form.

-The name field is required if you want your form submissions to create or update Contacts in your CRM.
-However, if you do not wish to add the user(s) as CRM Contacts, then you can click on the "trash can" icon to remove that field.
+The name field is required if you want your form submissions to create or update Leads or Contacts in your CRM.
+However, if you do not wish to add the user(s) as CRM Leads or Contacts, then you can click on the "trash can" icon to remove that field.

 4. In the Add Field window, select what type of field you'd like to add.
 The available field types are outlined below.